zenno-astronautics/metalang99/README.md

 The C macro system is a tool to extend the host language with custom syntactic sugar, to make code closer to a problem domain.
 However, the arsenal it provides is infinitely poor: all we can do is basic copy-pasting of tokens.
 We cannot even operate with an unbounded sequence of tokens, thereby throwing a lot of hypothetically useful metaprograms out of scope.

-This is what Epilepsy tries to fix -- it enriches the standard-confirming (C99/C++11 and onwards) preprocessor with the great variosity of metaprogramming abilities, to make development of both small and complex metaprograms painless (see [datatype99] -- [algebraic data types] for pure C).
+This is what Epilepsy tries to fix -- it enriches the standard-confirming (C99/C++11 and onwards) preprocessor with the great variosity of metaprogramming abilities, to make development of both small and complex metaprograms painless (see [datatype99] -- type-safe [algebraic data types] for pure C).

 Now, to make the discussion concrete, we are about to implement a switch statement for strings!
 The problem can be stated as follows: given a null-terminated string `str`, match it against a set of patterns.
 If `str` matches a pattern `pat`, then execute the corresponding body and jump to the next instruction; if all the patterns have failed, execute the default case.
 We can solve it via if-then-else statements: